Khimik Sport Complex: Origin

+Damaged

-On 30 March 2022 Russians are fighting table tennis with missile and artillery weapons.
-Competitors are eliminated.
-A specialized table tennis hall in Chernihiv was hit by the Russian army.
-The occupiers aimed at the sports complex, but the rocket did not reach the building, leaving a funnel on the sports ground nearby.
-The depth of the funnel reaches about ten meters.
-The Khimik Sport Complex, received severe "injuries" - all the windows were broken, plaster crumbled, tables, floor, ceiling, electrical equipment were damaged.
-Practically, the center for table tennis became unsuitable.
+The complex suffered during the battles for Chernihiv in February–April 2022.
+The sports complex was targeted, but the rocket missed the building, leaving a crater on the adjacent sports field instead.
+The crater is approximately ten meters deep.
+The "Chemistry" hall suffered severe damage, with all windows broken, plaster crumbling, tables, floors, ceilings, and electrical wiring damaged.
+The table tennis center was rendered virtually unusable.
 The Khimik-Chernihiv Sports Complex came under artillery fire several times during the fighting.
 More than ten shells fell on the territory of the complex, one of which formed a ten-meter funnel on the football field.
 The shells hit the Khimik sports hall, where a number of national tournaments were held before the Russian attack, both at the youth and adult levels.
 The open-air tennis court, which was hit by several mines, was also damaged.
 According to the employees of the sports complex, looting occurred during the siege of Chernihiv, as eight TV sets disappeared from the building.

+2023

+In 2023, the complex hosted the Ukrainian Table Tennis Championship for the first time since the large-scale invasion.
+Also in 2023, the management of FC Chernihiv contributed to the restoration of the football field, as after the destruction of the Chernihiv Arena, they were looking for a place to train.